slab1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Scrip that print Hello, World
+Scrip that displays a confused smiley